ahmadNJU/pmean-stata-package/README.md

 - Informational note when `dim3()` is nested within `id()` (or vice versa).
 The id-by-dim3 interaction component is collinear with a main effect in that case; the additive identity still holds and `pmean` does not error.
 - Sharpened discussion of unbalanced panels in the help file.
 The three additive identities (2D, 3D main effects, and full 3-way ANOVA) hold *exactly* observation-by-observation in any panel; what fails in unbalanced panels is component orthogonality, the additive variance decomposition, and equivalence with the OLS residual from `reghdfe x, absorb(id time)`.
 Reference added to Wansbeek and Kapteyn (1989, *Journal of Econometrics* 41: 341-361).
 - Help-file examples updated to use built-in panel datasets (`webuse grunfeld`, `webuse productivity`) instead of fabricating panels from `sysuse auto`.
-- New demonstration do-file `pmean_demo.do` shipped with the package, with five figures for the two-dimensional run and five figures for the three-dimensional run, each illustrating a specific generated variable.
-- Edge-case behavior (single-id panels, single-period samples, nested third dimensions) documented in the help file.
-- Second author added: Jianghuai Zheng.

 ## Documentation